Currently, a 8-core processor and 16 GB of RAM are the minimum requirements.

 Mina achieves scalability through the use of recursive zk-SNARKs.
 By generating a proof that attests to the validity of historic blockchain states, Mina can keep the blockchain size fixed.
 This allows for increased throughput due to block size limits not being as taxing on the network, thereby increasing the scalability of the network.

 Practically speaking, the limiting factor ends up being bandwidth, so it depends on the average quality of the internet connection among block producers.
 If the average connection is a symmetric 2MB/s, then it’s about 2000 tps.
+We are not optimizing for maximum transaction throughput at this time, but rather, we are focusing on stability and correctness and shipping the world's first constant size blockchain!
+Throughput will be optimized later.

 The reason for developing a new protocol instead of offering services to other blockchains is because adding SNARKs after the fact to a Layer 1 project is not trivial.
 Even basic operations need to be optimized for performance inside a SNARK, and existing implementations are not able to be retrofit as such.
 If we look at hashing functions for example, SHA256 (used by Bitcoin) or Keccak (used by Ethereum) are extremely expensive inside a SNARK circuit, but Poseidon (what Mina uses) is optimized for performance.
 This and many other technical considerations make it infeasible to easily add recursive SNARKs to existing Layer 1’s, without entirely overhauling the base protocol.

 No, Mina does not natively implement privacy features at the moment.
-However, privacy is key consideration for cryptocurrencies, and is also on the development roadmap.
+However, privacy is a key consideration for cryptocurrencies, and is also on the development roadmap.

 See here for information about using launchd or systemd with mina.